ReubenLi1999/lhs99/_pages/about.md

 # What I do

-**Gravitational satellite data processing**
+**Gravitational satellite data processing and applications**

-- KBR and LRI data preprocessing
-- KBR antenna phase centre on-board calibration
+- Data preprocessing of KBR, LRI, SCA and ACC
 - Line-of-sight gravity difference
 - High-temporal-resolution inversion of gravity field
 - Hydrogeodesy